-- 1. Always check for obstacles before operating in a new area. - 2.
-Look ahead and learn to read the terrain.
+- 1. Always check for obstacles before operating in a new area. - Look ahead and learn to read the terrain.
 Be constantly alert for hazards such as logs, rocks and low hanging branches. - 3.
 Travel slowly and use extra caution when operating on unfamiliar terrain.
 Not all obstacles are immediately visible. - 4.
-Never attempt to operate over large obstacles, such as rocks or fallen trees. - 5.
-Always have a passenger dismount before operating over an obstacle that could cause a fall from the vehicle or vehicle tipover.
+Never attempt to operate over large obstacles, such as rocks or fallen trees. - If you are operating a 2-up ATV, always have the passenger dismount before you operate over an obstacle that could cause a fall from the vehicle or vehicle tipover.